griffin-php/griffin/README.md

 ```

 On monday you find a problem with your migrations and you want to rollback.
 But
-you don't want to remove `Messages` table because other developer are presenting
+you don't want to remove `Messages` table because other developer is presenting
 the newest features to Product Owner.

 And here comes Griffin.